 Commonly Used Arguments¶

 -c CONFIG, --config=CONFIG- Specify a config file in the form

 -b BIND, --bind=BIND- Specify a server socket to bind.
 Server sockets can be any of

 -w WORKERS, --workers=WORKERS- The number of worker processes.
 This number should generally be between 2-4 workers per core in the server.
 Check the FAQ for ideas on tuning this parameter.

 -k WORKERCLASS, --worker-class=WORKERCLASS- The type of worker process to run.
 You’ll definitely want to read the production page for the implications of this parameter.
 You can set this to

 -n APP_NAME, --name=APP_NAME- If setproctitle is installed you can adjust the name of Gunicorn process as they appear in the process system table (which affects tools like

-We also provide integration for both Django and Paster applications.
+Gunicorn also provides integration for Django and Paste Deploy applications.